vijaykanaujia/laravel-vue/README.md

 </p>

 ## About App
 This is Vue scaffolding via an Inertia frontend implementation.
-Inertia allows you to build modern, single-page ==Vue3 and vite bundling== application using classic server-side routing and controllers.
+Inertia allows you to build modern, single-page **Vue3 and vite bundling** application using classic server-side routing and controllers.
 In this App Laravel Breez porvide Authentication and Spatie permission provide Authorization.

 #Feature of this application